AhmedShalaby3321/AhmedShalaby3321/README.md

 I love to learn about shaders, computer graphics, and procedural animations.

 💬 Now:
-- Full time nity Developer at Tarboosh Games | Voodoo
+- Full time unity Developer at Tarboosh Games | Voodoo
 - In my free time, I am focused on learning to be a shader wizard and a Unity tool developer.

 </br>